 The Girl Who Loved Tom Gordon

 While on an epic hike with her mom and brother, Trisha’s wanders off on her own, needing to escape their incessant fighting.
 Just when she thinks she’s found a shortcut out of the woods, the trail only takes her farther and farther away from safety—and deeper into the night.
 As she struggles to get her bearings, she imagines her favorite Red Sox player, Tom Gordon, is at her side.
 But while Tom’s presence is just a wishful fantasy, Trisha isn’t as alone as she thinks...

 Related: The 12 Scariest Stephen King Books

 One of the most terrifying and controversial modern horror novels (and movies), James Dickey’s Deliverance may have you swearing off wilderness excursions forever.
 Four friends on a canoe trip find that they’re no match for the Georgia wilderness, where the dense woods mask the presence of an absolute evil.
 With its bone-chilling suspense and palpable sense of menace, this a harrowing “novel that will curl your toes” (New York Times Book Review).

 Now an equally unsettling film, The Ritual also tells a wilderness survival story starring four male friends.
-Unfortunately, their adventure in a Scandinavian national park—a trip made in honor of their recently-deceased buddy, Rob—takes a terrifying turn when they get helplessly lost.
+Unfortunately, their adventure in a Scandinavian national park takes a terrifying turn when they get helplessly lost.
 With the elements against them and supplies running low, the men must band together if they hope to make it out of the park alive…Especially when they stumble across an eerie cabin with even creepier things inside.